GoogleCloudPlatform/python-docs-samples/appengine/flexible/endpoints/README.md

 $ python main.py
 ```

-In your web browser, go to the following address: http://localhost:8080.

 ### Using the echo client

 With the app running locally, you can execute the simple echo client using: